 A revival of the offence of 'not being in proper control of a vehicle'?

-To be clear, there is no such offence as a driving while eating apple (or any other type of food).
+To be clear, there is no such offence as driving while eating an apple (or any other type of food).
 The prosecution will be required to prove that the driver's actions meant they were not in proper control of their vehicle.
-This will depend on factors such as speed, changes of direction, level of traffic etc. and may be evidenced by the general nature of the driving.
+This will depend on factors such as speed, changes of direction, level of traffic etc. and maybe evidenced by the general nature of the driving.
 The requirement to prove a lack of control for this offence is different from the offence of driving while using a mobile phone or handheld device.
 In mobile phone cases, the lack of control need not be proven which means that the offence can be committed even if you are sat in stationary traffic.

 Now that the Court of Appeal has strictly interpreted the law on using a mobile phone so that it does not include acts such as selecting music and taking videos, it is inevitable that the police will look to new ways of prosecuting drivers whom they consider pose a risk to other road users.
 Cue the offence of not being in proper control.